 Other geometry-based labeling strategies.
 The hybrid labeling strategy based on the tree distance and/or the Euclidean distance between critical points is just one example among many possible geometry-aware labeling strategies.
-For example, we could adapt a strategy called the Morse mapping that has been used for the tracking of critical points [28].
-Given a pair of merge trees $T^1$ and $T^2$ , the Morse mapping strategy facilitates the gradient flow derived from the scalar fields to define a forward $T^1 \rightarrow T^2$ and a backward $T^2 \rightarrow T^1$ mapping.
-The forward and backward assignment builds on the partition of the domain provided by the Morse complex [70], which represents the gradient behavior of the scalar field of the data domain.
-See Fig. 13 for an example of a Morse complex of a 2D scalar field.
+For example, we could adapt a strategy called Morse mapping that has been used for tracking critical points [18].
+Given a pair of merge trees $T^1$ and $T^2$ , the Morse mapping strategy facilitates the gradient flow derived from the scalar fields to define a forward $T^1 \to T^2$ and a backward $T^2 \to T^1$ mapping.
+The forward and backward assignment builds on the partition of the domain provided by the Morse complex [63], which represents the gradient behavior of the scalar field of the data domain.
+See Fig. 18 for an example of a Morse complex of a 2D scalar field.